kjh311/Game_of_Thrones_Concentration_Game/README.md

 - After each pair is found a Quote / piece of info of each character is displayed / sound effect of that character

-- hover psuedo selector over each card that changes with player 1 or player 2
-###DONE!!

 - sound effects play when cards flip / a correct pair is found / an incorrect pair is found / when cards are dealt / when cards

-- after all the cards are revealed the background is revealed.
-###DONE!!

 - cards flip over with a jquery animation